Reece-Carruthers/reece-carruthers/README.md

 ### Hi 👋
-### 🎓 I have graduated from Northumbria Unviersity with a first class BCs in Computer Science and I am now working as a Scala developer.
+### 🎓 I have graduated from Northumbria University with a first class BCs in Computer Science and I am now working as a Scala developer.

 ### 🌱 I am currently learning React, and C# for game development in Facepunch's S&Box